muratk3n/thirdwave/en/2020/07/migrations-anatolia.md

 Anatolian migrations tell a formidable history of humanity that connects today’s population of Turkey (including self-perceived ethnic Turks who are likely to be of mix origins) to a succession of successful civilizations and enriching migrations.
-Recast- ing Turkey’s history by affirming that Turkey today is the descendant of both the history of Turkic tribes from Central Asia and people who had immigrated to Anatolia before them could be a great opportunity to reconcile the diverse identities of Turkey today, while claim- ing the glorious past of some the oldest and greatest civilizations.
+Recasting Turkey’s history by affirming that Turkey today is the descendant of both the history of Turkic tribes from Central Asia and people who had immigrated to Anatolia before them could be a great opportunity to reconcile the diverse identities of Turkey today, while claiming the glorious past of some the oldest and greatest civilizations.

 On the other hand, rehabilitating the history of forced migration, because of its negative connotation, is somewhat more problematic, albeit more essential.
-There are indeed many arguments showing how the continuous denial of past violence is harmful and counter-pro- ductive.
+There are indeed many arguments showing how the continuous denial of past violence is harmful and counter-productive.
 Not only does such denial silences, disempowers and denies closure to populations that are victim of such (forced) migrations, but it also has a deep negative impact on the broader population.
 Göçek, using Giesen and Zerabuvel, shows how denial of collective violence also creates a trauma for the perpetrating society, as it distorts the relationship to reality, challenges notions of ethics and morality and normalizes violence in the society.
 Hence, from denial of collective violence stems autocratic tendencies and lack of democracy (Göçek, 2015).
-‘Only when we understand and come to terms with such col- lective violence embedded in all of our pasts can we create a better future for our descen- dants’ (Göçek, 2015, p.
+‘Only when we understand and come to terms with such collective violence embedded in all of our pasts can we create a better future for our descendants’ (Göçek, 2015, p.
 478).
 Accordingly, recognizing a violent past can be significantly rewarding.
 Being sober, modest, self-critical, and eventually true-to-one’s values, is indeed a great feature to gain and showcase.
 Germany is typically used as a successful example of a country that has gained reputation and a healthier relationship with democracy through its recognition of guilt (Olick, 2007).
-In addition, recognizing that the victims are an integral part of the nation (by recognizing their history as well) can also help mitigate the recog- nition of past violence, by seeing the nation as being simultaneously perpetrator and victim.
+In addition, recognizing that the victims are an integral part of the nation (by recognizing their history as well) can also help mitigate the recognition of past violence, by seeing the nation as being simultaneously perpetrator and victim.